 i.
-'Some of the most memorable of Slessor's poems represent his vivid sense of place.'
-How does Slessor communicate a sense of place in his poetry?
+'Some of the most memorable of Slessor's poems represent his keen sense of place.'
+How does Slessor bring that keen sense of place alive in his poetry?

 ii.
 'Often the energy and vitality of Slessor's writing come from his sense of drama and his sense of the moment.'

-Discuss.
+Discuss